Kurt Russell: 2000–present: Franchise films and resurgence

 Russell starred in Wolfgang Petersen's Poseidon (2006).
 He also played the villainous Stuntman Mike in Quentin Tarantino's segment Death Proof of the film Grindhouse (2007), and was in two more Tarantino films, The Hateful Eight (2015) and Once Upon a Time in Hollywood (2019).
-After a remake of Escape from New York was announced, Russell was reportedly upset with Gerard Butler for playing his signature character, Snake Plissken, as he believed the character 'was quintessentially [...]
-American.'
+After a remake of Escape from New York was announced, Russell was reportedly upset that Gerard Butler was attached to play his signature character, Snake Plissken, as he believed the character "was quintessentially [...]
+American."
 Russell appeared in The Battered Bastards of Baseball, a documentary about his father and the Portland Mavericks, which debuted at the Sundance Film Festival in 2014.
 In 2015, Russell garnered attention for his portrayal of Sheriff Franklin Hunt in the Western-horror film Bone Tomahawk.

 During this time, Russell also appeared in the Fast & Furious franchise playing Mr. Nobody, starring in three of its films, Furious 7 (2015), The Fate of the Furious (2017), and F9 (2021).
 In 2016, he starred as Jimmy Harrell in Deepwater Horizon, a film about the 2010 Deepwater Horizon oil spill.
 On May 4, 2017, Russell and Goldie Hawn received stars in a double star ceremony on the Hollywood Walk of Fame for their achievements in motion pictures, located at 6201 Hollywood Boulevard.
 In 2017 he played Star-Lord's father Ego in the Marvel Cinematic Universe film Guardians of the Galaxy Vol. 2 (2017).
-Todd McCarthy of The Hollywood Reporter praised the chemistry between Pratt and Russell writing, "the scenes between the well-cast Russell and Pratt are the best in the film".
+Todd McCarthy of The Hollywood Reporter praised the chemistry between Chris Pratt and Russell writing, "the scenes between the well-cast Russell and Pratt are the best in the film".
 Russell played Santa Claus in the Netflix films The Christmas Chronicles (2018) and The Christmas Chronicles 2 (2020).
-From 2021 to 2023, he reprised his role as Ego in the MCU Disney+ animated series What If...?

-voicing the role in the episodes "What If...
+From 2021 to 2023, he reprised his role as Ego in the MCU Disney+ animated series What If...? voicing the role in the episodes "What If...
 T'Challa Became a Star-Lord?", "What If... the Watcher Broke His Oath?" and "What If...
 Peter Quill Attacked Earth's Mightiest Heroes?".
 In 2025, it was announced that Russell would join the cast of the Yellowstone spin-off The Madison.